vimalp015/C-Sharp-ASP.NET-nTier-Sample/README.md

-# WeatherReport
+# sample ASP.NET Project
-ASP.Net Web Application to display weather report for your city
+ASP.Net Web Application structure which could be used for any project

 *The app is for demo purpose only and not for production use as is